wunderwuzzi23/blog/content/posts/2020/husky-ai-mlops-operationalize-the-model.md

     ]
 ---

+This post is part of a series about machine learning and artificial intelligence.
+Click on the blog tag "huskyai" to see all the posts.

 In the [previous post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) we walked through the steps required to gather training data, build and test a model.

-**This post is part of a series about security and machine learning to help pen testers and security engineers to learn more about AI/ML.
-You can click on the blog tag "huskyai" to read up on them all**

-This is Part 3 of the series "Machine learning for pen testers" and we will dive into what is called "Operationalizing" a model.
+In this post we dive into "Operationalizing" a model.
 The scenario is the creation of Husky AI and my experiences and learnings from that.

 # Part 3 - Operationalizing the system{#part3}